raintonr/ArduinoDifferentialThermostat/README.md

 This sketch uses the OneWire and DallasTemperature libraries with the 1-Wire bus on pin 7.

 It has provision for 2 x DS18B20 temperature probes.
 Connect these to VCC, GND & data to pin 7 with a 4.7k resistor between VCC & data.

+These sensors are known as tHi (the 'hot' sensor) and tLow (the 'cold' sensor).
+Because these sensors have specific usage then their addresses are stored in settings

 ### I2C display